Brettvh/GettingCleaningDataCourseProject/README.md

 - source data downloaded and uncompressed to ./data/UCI HAR Dataset

 Lines may be uncommented to download the source data in the script but it will still need to be manually uncompressed.

+Execute the run_analysus.R script in the R environment.